EthanHolen/EthanHolen.github.io/README.md

 # myWebsite
-Code for my personal website, courtesy of [this](http://freehtml5.co) website.
+Code and images for my personal website, courtesy of the nice people over at [freehtml](https://freehtml5.co).